-USAID began providing assistance to Tajikistan in 1993, soon after the country gained independence from the Soviet Union.
+USAID began providing assistance to Tajikistan in 1992, soon after the country gained independence from the Soviet Union.
 Since that time, the American people through USAID have provided programs that assist the development of the country’s economic sector, education and health care systems, and democratic institutions.
-Since 2005, the USAID Development Assistance Program has provided humanitarian assistance in 101 communities for over 4,000 pregnant and lactating mothers and their families.
+USAID provided fuel, food, heaters, clothing, household supplies, and health services to those in need though its implementing partners, becoming the largest assistance provider during Tajikistan’s humanitarian crisis.

 USAID has made notable achievements over these 29 years.
 Currently, USAID’s assistance focuses on increasing food security through the U.S. Government’s Feed the Future initiative by improving agricultural production and profitability as well as assisting with the country’s structural reforms for improvement of the trade and investment climate.
 USAID also works to strengthen local governance, support the National Education and Health Strategy, and prevent and treat HIV and tuberculosis.
 Recognizing the country’s role as a linchpin for regional trade and security, USAID is promoting growth and stability to benefit Tajikistan as well as the broader South and Central Asia region.

 USAID operates under a bilateral agreement with the Government of Tajikistan, and is the largest single country donor organization in the country.